RSandAI/ML-Based-LULC-Mapping-with-AEF-Embeddings-and-Sentinel-2-Multitemporal-Features/README.md

 ### Reference Samples

 Training and validation samples were collected as polygon-based reference data for all 11 LULC classes.
-Spatial splitting was enforced at the **polygon level** to prevent data leakage from spatial autocorrelation.
+Spatial splitting was enforced at the **polygon level** (`GroupShuffleSplit`) to prevent data leakage from spatial autocorrelation, and hyperparameter search additionally uses **polygon-grouped stratified 5-fold cross-validation** (`StratifiedGroupKFold`) so that no reference polygon is ever split across folds.

 **Table 1.** Reference sample distribution (pixels and polygons) used for model training, validation, and testing.